melaniewalsh/AI-for-Humanists/_pages/glossary.md

 Working with the full-scale version of an LLM typically requires access to a GPU.
 However, most Apple computers do not include GPUs.
 To use LLMs on a computer without a GPU, researchers will typically either need to use a smaller model, such as DistilBERT, or get access to a GPU through Google Colab (where they are offered for free) or through a computing cluster.

+## In-context learning
+Sometimes we want a model to do a specific task in a specific way, and we have hundreds to thousands of examples of input-output pairs.
+In this case we might want to create a custom model by fine-tuning an off-the-shelf model.
+But language models are now powerful enough that you can do a lot of tasks without any additional training, especially if they have been instruction fine-tuned.
+The only thing you are affecting is the current *context* window, so this is known as in-context learning.

+In-context learning has two styles.
+One involves providing one or more examples of input/output pairs in the format you are looking for, followed by an input that you would like the appropriate output for.
+As an example, you might query "a group of lions is a pride, a group of crows is a murder, a group of owls is a".
+This is called *few-shot* learning.
+In this case because I gave two complete input/output examples it is a 2-shot prompt.
+If I have a large number of animals I want to ask about, I might keep the 2-shot examples constant and substitute each new animal for "owls" in the prompt, then read off the first few words of the output.

+A second style involves *describing* the output you want in words rather than providing examples.
+As an example, "Groups of animals have specific names.
+Provide the name for a group of owls".
+Since there are no complete input/output examples, this is called *zero-shot* prompting.

+You can also provide instructions *and* examples.

+## Instruction fine-tuning
+Language models are initially trained (pre-trained) on documents from the web.
+When given a query, they will therefore generate whatever typically would come after that text.
+A question might be followed by another question, rather than a friendly answer.
+Think about it: how often, in the middle of a web page, does the author suddenly say "Certainly!
+I can help you with that..."

+In order to use a language model as a "chatbot" or a "helpful assistant", they must be further trained (fine-tuned) with specific data that models user/agent interactions.
+These datasets are often created by LLM developers specifically for this purpose by paying people to write helpful answers, rather than by scraping existing web pages.

+Many language models therefore provide "instruction tuned" versions along with base versions.
+Examples include T5 (base model) and Flan-T5 (instruction tuned), or Llama3-8B and Llama3-8B-Instruct.

 ## Label
 To train and test a natural language processing model for a specific [task](#task), you often need labeled data.
 Labels are categories that are assigned to texts or documents, which indicate the "correct" answer(s) for that task.